YangPiCui/RainbowPiano/README.md

 https://upwork.com/freelancers/bharatm2

 ## Donations (In Descending Preference)
+1. Donate with karma
-1. Repent​, be baptize​d in Jesus Christ's name, and become as a little child.
+Repent​, be baptize​d in Jesus Christ's name, and become as a little child.
 [Matthew 18:2-5 | 3 Nephi 11:38 | Mosiah 3:19]

-2. Donate to a charity you like
+Donate to a charity you like

 3. Donate with the only real true restored Bitcoin
 Bitcoin Satoshi Vision (BSV) Address: 1QCedBfwVH12BTPrCqE8yB3mq3Jt55iJXH